-Once the driver & passenger seats were removed & on their way to their own makeover, we carefully took out the front cab carpet carefully using a carpet cutter to trim the edges neat & tidy & carefully.
+Once the driver and passenger seats were removed and on their way to their own makeover, we carefully took out the front cab carpet carefully using a carpet cutter to trim the edges neat, tidy, and carefully.
 We also carefully removed the carpet piece from the little hump in the middle.

 Why so carefully, you ask?